1. English

 Official Inca Trail Permits & Availability 2024 On- line

-The famous Inca trail to Machu Picchu is one of the most popular hikes in the word.
-Consequently, access is limited by the Peruvian government in order to maintain a sense of adventure and the integrity of the trail.
-It’s very important that you plan ahead and book your Inca Trail tour a few months in advance especially if you are planning to go in the dry season, the most busy time of year.
-Read through this blog so you are up to date on the official Inca Trail permits & availability online.
+The Inca Trail to Machu Picchu is one of the most popular hikes in the world.
+Access is limited by the Peruvian government in order to maintain the integrity of the trail.
+It’s very important that you plan ahead and book your Inca Trail tour a few months in advance, this is important if you are planning to go in the dry season.
+Read through this information so you are aware of the Official Inca Trail permits & availability online.

-There are a total of 500 trekking permits allocated each day for the Inca Trail; these permits are not just for tourists but, also the cooks, porters, and guides.
-There is no official time you should book in advance for the Inca trail but, the earlier the better.
+There are a total of 500 trekking permits allocated each day for the Inca Trail; these permits are not just for the trekkers but, also the cooks, porters, and guides.
 Please consider that it’s not just you and your party who need the permits but, all of the staff that will be accompanying you on the journey.

 The most popular time to hike the Inca Trail is during the dry season which starts in April and goes through the end of October.
-Remember if you chose to book your tour for this time it will be very busy and availability will go fast, it’s extremely important that you book your tour at least six months in advance to ensure you get a permit!
+Remember if you chose to book your tour in this time it is very busy and availability sells out fast, it’s extremely important that you book your tour at least six months in advance to ensure you get a permit!

 Things to Consider